Conolly Coane Lt. 62d Grenrs, his signature from a regimental paylist dated Verchères, Québec, 25 February 1777

 Nationality: Irish

-Born: c1754
+Born: ca.1754

 Regimental commission dates:

-Ensign 17 September 1772
+Ensign, 17 September 1772

-Lieutenant 21 December 1775
+Lieutenant, 21 December 1775

 Captured: Saratoga, New York, 17 October 1777 (Convention Army)